forwardemail/forwardemail.net/app/views/faq/index.md

        Tip:
      </strong>
      <span>
        If you prefer the recipient to reply directly to your Gmail address, then leave this checked.
-To learn more, <a class="alert-link" href="https://support.google.com/a/answer/1710338" rel="noreferrer" target="_blank">follow these instructions by Gmail</a> on this topic.
+To learn more, <a class="alert-link" href="https://support.google.com/a/answer/1710338" rel="noopener noreferrer" target="_blank">follow these instructions by Gmail</a> on this topic.
      </span>
    </div>